Why Uptime Monitors Miss Real Outages (And How to Catch Them)

 The outages that hurt are not the ones where your server goes down.
 Those are loud and obvious.
 The outages that hurt are the ones where everything looks fine from the outside while your login is broken, your payments are failing, or your API is returning empty data.
 Those are the ones that cost you customers before anyone on your team even knows there is a problem.

-Velprove's free plan includes 10 HTTP/API monitors and 1 browser login monitor.
+Velprove's free plan includes 10 monitors total covering HTTP, multi-step API, and a browser login monitor.
 No credit card required.
 You can set up a monitoring stack that covers all three layers in under five minutes.

 Start monitoring for free and find out what your current tools are missing.